cloudbees/terraform-aws-cloudbees-cd-eks-addon/README.md

 ## Motivation

-This [AWS Partner Addon](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/aws-partner-addons/) aims to ease the adoption and experimentation of CloudBees CD enterprise features by:
+The CloudBees CD/RO AWS add-on streamlines the adoption and experimentation of CloudBees CD/RO enterprise features by:

-- Encapsulating the Deployment of [CloudBees CD Modern in AWS EKS](https://docs.cloudbees.com/docs/cloudbees-cd/latest/install-k8s/) into a Terraform module.
+- Encapsulating the deployment of [CloudBees CD/RO in AWS EKS](https://docs.cloudbees.com/docs/cloudbees-cd/latest/install-k8s/) into a Terraform module.
-- Providing a series of [Blueprints](blueprints) implementing the mentioned CloudBees CD Addon module on top of [AWS Terraform EKS Addons](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/) which are aligned with [EKS Best Practices Guides](https://aws.github.io/aws-eks-best-practices/).
+- Providing a series of opinionated [blueprints](blueprints) that implement the CloudBees CD/RO add-on module for use with [Amazon EKS blueprints for Terraform](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/) which are aligned with the [EKS Best Practices Guides](https://aws.github.io/aws-eks-best-practices/).

-## CD License
+## CloudBees CD/RO license
-You'll need a valid license to operate the Cloudbees CD server.
+You must have a valid license to operate the CloudBees CD/RO server.
 By default the product use the Server License type.
-Please visit the [CloudBees CD Licensing](https://docs.cloudbees.com/docs/cloudbees-cd/latest/set-up-cdro/licenses) for more information.
+For more information, refer to [CloudBees CD/RO Licensing](https://docs.cloudbees.com/docs/cloudbees-cd/latest/set-up-cdro/licenses).

 ## Usage

-There are examples of implementation included in the [blueprint](blueprints) folder but the simplest example of usage is as follows:
+Implementation examples are included in the [blueprint](blueprints) folder, however this is the simplest example of usage:

 ```terraform
 module "eks_blueprints_addon_cbcd" {